 2014-2015: “Unplugged” was the two of us performing on stage together with our sound production rig, disassembling and reconstructing material from the extended catalog of Blow songs.
 Developed slowly over the course of years, the system we built for producing music is a mothership of modular synths, ancient samplers and other audio gear patched together in a web of interchangeable cables.
 Melissa conceived of this system as an answer to the question of what it would look like for the two of us to produce multidimensional electronic sound outside the algorithmic limitations of recording software; “Unplugged” was an attempt to get our hands on a rawer form of electrical material and to exploit the emotional capacity of frequencies existing off the grid.
 The performance was presented in music venues across the United States and Canada. (photo by Colin Self)

-2011 – 2016: Since 2011 we have been taking up temporary residence in a series of timeshare resorts around the eastern seaboard, installing our sound-production system and the sphere of our creative environment into the unfamiliar surroundings.
-The project is a practice of contending with the abstract challenges of space in more literal terms, taking the larger question of where one might feel welcome to exist and to create and confronting it tangibly, in specific and not-necessarily welcoming places: can we write an electronic bass line in an 80’s style Poconos townhouse with neighbors on either side?
+2011 – 2016: Between 2011 and 2016 we took up temporary residence in a series of timeshare vacation resorts around the Eastern seaboard, installing our sound-production system and the sphere of our creative environment into the unfamiliar surroundings.
+The project was a practice of contending with the abstract challenges of space in more literal terms, taking the larger question of where one might feel welcome to exist and to create and confronting it tangibly, in specific and not-necessarily welcoming places: can we write an electronic bass line in an 80’s style Poconos townhouse with neighbors on either side?
 Can we remember our creative impetus when we are far away from community and context?
 What form do creative materials begin to take when loosened from external influence and support?
 Documentation of our tenure in these vacation sites takes the form of photographs, videos, and the influence upon the compositions themselves.
 A video of our stay in Atlantic City is visible on our video page and there is an essay about working in condominiums on Khaela’s site. (photo collage by Khaela Maricich).

 THE BLOW: THE BLOW